SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: : Automatically Creating Aligned Data for Speech

 \subsubsection{\sonar text embedding space}

-\paragraph{Architecture and training setup} We developed a novel sentence embedding space, named \textbf{S}entence-level multim\textbf{O}dal and la\textbf{N}guage-\textbf{A}gnostic \textbf{R}epresentations—in short, \sonar. \sonar substantially outperforms the previous \laser space.
+\paragraph{Architecture and training setup} We use a novel sentence embedding space developed by \citet{Duquenne:2023:sonar_arxiv}, named \textbf{S}entence-level multim\textbf{O}dal and la\textbf{N}guage-\textbf{A}gnostic \textbf{R}epresentations—in short, \sonar. \sonar substantially outperforms the previous \laser space.
 It follows the same two-step approach: we first trained a text embedding space and then relied on a teacher-student training strategy to extend it to the speech modality.
 Similarly to \laser, the initial text \sonar space uses an encoder-decoder architecture, but is based on the \nllbsmall model, capable of translating across 200 languages \citep{nllb2022}.
-We replaced the intermediate representation with a fixed-size vector using mean-pooling (i.e., the decoder thus attends to a single vector).
-This architecture is fine-tuned using all of NLLB's \mt training data, and we explored several training objectives.
+The intermediate representation was replaced with a fixed-size vector using mean-pooling (i.e., the decoder thus attends to a single vector).
+This architecture is fine-tuned using all of NLLB's \mt training data, and several training objectives were explored.
 A detailed ablation study can be found in \citet{Duquenne:2023:sonar_arxiv}.
 This yields a powerful, massively multilingual sentence representation that can be decoded into all 200 languages of the NLLB project.
 Figure~\ref{fig:appendix:data:sonar} provides an illustration of the \sonar architecture and Table \ref{tab:appendix:data:sonar_bleu} summarizes the translation evaluation of the \sonar framework.

 \paragraph{Evaluation for mining}

 On pure translation performance, we observe that the fixed-size representation bottleneck leads to a 7\% and 13\% decrease in BLEU score when translating into English (35.2$\ra$32.7) and out of English, respectively (24.9$\ra$21.6).
 This is a rather interesting result, given that the use of attention is commonly considered mandatory to achieve reasonable performance.